Skip to content

 Community

 Our organization was founded and remains governed by organic producers.
-With over 4,500 certified members, we embrace the "biodiversity" of the organic movement and ground our work in the shared experience of people and companies working to build a healthier world.
+With over 4,500 certified members, we ground our work in the shared experience of people and companies working to build a healthier world.

 Our Organic Principles

-Organic standards promote and enhance biodiversity, biological cycles, and soil fertility, and restore, maintain, and enhance ecological harmony.
-The legacy of organic will be the catalyzation of healthy, sustainable, and humane production systems.
+Organic standards promote and enhance conservation practices that encourage soil health and support a variety of natural resources.
+The legacy of organic will be the catalyzation of safe, healthy, and humane production systems.
 CCOF believes that organic standards should continually evolve to address a broadening range of issues, including:

 Animal Welfare